NMB Bank Tanzania: History

-Following the break-up of the old National Bank of Commerce in 1997, by act of Parliament, three new entities were created: (a) NBC Holdings Limited (b) National Bank of Tanzania (1997) and (c) National Microfinance Bank.
+Following the break-up of the old National Bank of Commerce in 1997, by act of Parliament, three new entities were created: NBC Holdings Limited, National Bank of Tanzania (1997) and National Microfinance Bank (NMB).
 Initially NMB could only offer savings accounts, with limited lending capabilities.

-In 2005, NMB Bank was privatized and the Government of Tanzania, the sole owner of NMB until then, divested 49% shareholding to Rabobank of the Netherlands.
+In 2005, NMB Bank was privatized and the Government of Tanzania, the sole owner of NMB until then, divested 49 percent shareholding to Rabobank of the Netherlands.
 Over the years since that time, further divestiture by the Tanzanian Government and subsequent listing of the bank's stock has led to a diversified ownership structure, as outlined under "Ownership".
+In 2008, the Government of Tanzania off-loaded another 21 percent shareholding in an initial public offering (IPO) at the Dar es Salaam Stock Exchange (DSE).

 Ownership

 The stock of the bank is listed on the Dar es Salaam Stock Exchange, under the stock symbol NMB.
-The company's stock is owned by institutions and private individuals as detailed in the table below:
+As of September 2023, the company's stock was owned by institutions and private individuals as detailed in the table below:

-Branch Network
+Branch network

-As of September 2023, the bank maintains over 185 networked branches in all regions and provinces of Tanzania.
+As of September 2023, the bank maintained 230 networked brick-and-mortar branches in all regions and provinces of mainland Tanzania and Zanzibar Island.

+Governance

+David Carol Nchimbi, a non-executive director, is the chairman of the board of directors.
+Ruth Zaipuna is the chief executive officer.
+Eleven other senior managers work with her to execute the bank's day-to-day business.